-If you’ve been following our family travel blog for a while, you will have noticed a theme every winter.
-Our Facebook page and Instagram stories fill with videos and photos of us skiing.
+If you’ve been following our family travel blog, you will have noticed a theme each winter.
+Our Facebook page and Instagram stories fill with videos and photos of us skiing and snowboarding.
 Many of you have asked us how we taught our kids to ski.
 In this blog post, we’ll answer that question and share some of the lessons learned when it comes to teaching your kids to ski.

-Both of our boys continue to improve their skills with each visit to the ski resort.
+Both of our boys continue to improve their skills each year.
 They’re gaining confidence and choosing to push themselves every day, which has been such a fun and rewarding experience.

 We’re happy to report that we now ski together as a family.
 Finally!

 However, it’s important to note that this did not happen overnight.
 Quite the opposite, actually.
 We’ve invested a lot of time, energy and money to get here.

 There were many moments when we wanted to throw our gloves up in the air and say, “Fine!
 Let’s go home then!”
 If you have kids learning to ski or snowboard, you’ve likely experienced similar moments.

 Skip ahead using the Table of Contents above.